Far-Beyond-Pulsar/docs/public/docs/core-concepts/translation-system.md

 ## Current Language Support

-Pulsar currently supports five languages:

-- **English (en)**: Primary language, source of truth
-- **Simplified Chinese (zh-CN)**: Mainland China
-- **Traditional Chinese (zh-HK)**: Hong Kong, Taiwan
-- **Italian (it)**: Italy
-- **Brazilian Portuguese (pt-BR)**: Brazil

-The main titlebar locale selector dynamically shows all available languages by detecting `.yml` files in the `locales/` directories.
-Adding new languages requires only creating new translation files—the system automatically discovers and registers them.

-## Migration from Hardcoded Strings

-Existing code with hardcoded English strings can be migrated incrementally:

-1. **Identify UI text** that should be translatable
-2. **Add translation keys** to the English YAML file
-3. **Replace string literals** with `t!()` calls
-4. **Add other language translations** to their respective language files
-5. **Test by switching languages** to verify the changes

-This approach allows gradual migration without requiring all strings to be translated simultaneously.
-The fallback to English ensures the UI remains functional throughout the migration process.

-## Best Practices

-Follow these guidelines when working with translations:

-- **Keep keys predictable**: Use consistent naming conventions
-- **Provide context**: Add comments for ambiguous strings
-- **Test all languages**: Switch languages regularly during development
-- **Avoid concatenation**: Use formatted strings instead of building text from pieces
-- **Handle pluralization**: Different languages have different plural rules
-- **Include shortcuts**: Keep keyboard shortcuts in translated strings when relevant
-- **Group related strings**: Organize keys by component and section
-- **Document new keys**: Explain context when adding translation keys
-- **Version your files**: The `_version` field helps track format changes

-## Future Enhancements

-## Current Language Support

 Pulsar ships with partial support for five languages covering major global markets:

 - **English (`en`)** - Default and fallback language